MeltedCheese311/NParser/README.md

 <a name=package_using></a>
 ## How to use this package
-You need to inherit `Parser<T>` or `DynamicProxyParser<T>` class and override `ParseHtmlAsync` method.
+You need to inherit `Parser<T>`, `DynamicProxyParser<T>` or `AutoProxyParser<T>` class and override `ParseHtmlAsync` method.
 In this method you need to find the necessary nodes in HTML document using AngleSharp with CSS selectors and convert result to the data type you need.
+Also you can use `NParser.DefaultParser` class.

+**Class description**:
+* `NParser.Parser<T>` is an abstract class for parsing web pages using AngleSharp.
+* `NParser.DefaultParser` is a simple concrete class for parsing using CSS-selectors.
+* `NParser.Proxy.DynamicProxyParser<T>` is an abstract class for parsing web pages using AngleSharp with dinamically changing proxy.
+* `NParser.Proxy.AutoProxyParser<T>` is an abstract class for parsing web pages using AngleSharp with automatically changing proxy when an incorrect request is made.

 <a name=selectors_description></a>
 ## How to use CSS selectors